Inklingo

 Estaremos pendientes de tu llamada en caso de emergencia.

-We will be keeping an eye out for your call in case of emergency.
+We will be waiting for your call in case of emergency.

 Los niños estaban pendientes de la televisión, sin pestañear.